ssaban/php-json-mysql-save/README.md

 1.2. create table json_data with fileds: id, name, value, timestame, and set name and id to be the primary key

-2.fetch JSON object from endpoint given as an argument and store in json_data table in testdb run json_read.php and pass in 'json_url'  argument the endpoint location for the json object to store.
+2.fetch JSON object from endpoint given as an argument and store in json_data table in testdb.

+run json_read.php and pass in 'json_url'  argument the endpoint location for the json object to store.

 script can be activated from both browser and command line (such that can be run as cron job)

-assuming json_object.json is located under apache document root (per described in General section above) to activate from command line script to extract info from json_object_1.json do:
+assuming json_object.json is located under apache document root (per described in General section above)

+to activate from command line script to extract info from json_object_1.json do:

    curl http://localhost:8888/json_read.php?json_url=http://localhost:8888/json_object_1.json